-Catholic Education, Diocese of Wagga Wagga (CEDWW) serves twenty six primary schools and five secondary colleges.
-Our staff support principals and school staff in their work around maximising student learning, growth and development.
+Catholic Education, Diocese of Wagga Wagga (CEDWW) serves twenty-five primary schools and five secondary colleges.
+Our staff support principals and school staff in their work around maximising student learning, growth and development including;

 - Professional learning